 - Getting There: Head to Will Rogers State Park in Santa Monica.
 The main road to the park is just off Sunset Blvd. about a half mile east of Chataqua Blvd.
 You can park the car near the visitor’s center (fee: $12, seniors $11).
 The hike begins just behind the main ranch house at the park, next to the sign for Inspiration Point Trail.
 (VIEW MAP)

 After about a mile, you’ll see the turnoff for Inspiration Point.
 It’s a quick detour and worth the effort to head up this side route for some spectacular views of the Pacific Ocean, the L.A.
 Basin and the Santa Monica Mountains.
 Follow Backbone Trail to the junction with Rustic Canyon.
-Follow that trail back to Will Rogers Park.
+Follow that trail back to Will Rogers State Historic Park.
 After the hike, stroll around the park and enjoy a picnic on the massive lawn in front of the house.

 There's much more of Santa Monica waiting to be explored.
 From the Museum of Flying to a 1920s-era speakeasy, discover the hidden gems of Santa Monica with our guide.